linuxacademy/content-recommendation-engine/README.md

 # Building a Netflix Style Recommendation Engine with Amazon SageMaker

 This notebook is for the "Building a Netflix Style Recommendation Engine with Amazon SageMaker" blog on [A Cloud Guru](https://acloud.guru).
-This notebook teaches you how to build a content recommentation using [Amazon SageMaker](https://aws.amazon.com/sagemaker/) and [Scikit-learn](https://scikit-learn.org/stable/).
+This notebook teaches you how to build a content recommentation engine using [Amazon SageMaker](https://aws.amazon.com/sagemaker/) and [Scikit-learn](https://scikit-learn.org/stable/).

 ## Files